Maui Jim Sunglasses. Risk free prescription trial

-If you are currently wearing Rx Maui sunnies and your prescription changes we can update the lenses into a new frame of the SAME model, with no charge for the frame only the lens cost.
-Warranty policy and repairs is simple,works as customers from over 128 countries can attest there are no sunglasses like these sunglasses and so your frames and lens covered accordingly.
+If you are currently wearing Rx Maui sunnies and your prescription changes, we can update the lenses into a new frame of the SAME model, with no charge for the frame, only the lens cost.
+Warranty policy and repairs are simple; it works as customers from over 128 countries can attest there are no sunglasses like these sunglasses, so your frames and lens are covered accordingly.

 Warranty applies to the original purchaser for two full years from the date of purchase against any defect in materials and workmanship when purchased from an authorized reseller.

-Should you have worn Plano ie non rx and now require Rx we can supply a new version of that frame fitted with the Rx lenses but the only cost being the lens cost only so you have your sunnies with new lenses.
-Spare parts on all models and genuine quality sunglass replacement lenses are available with fast turn around,free shipping and postage.
+Should you have worn Plano i.e. non-rx, and now require Rx, we can supply a new version of that frame fitted with the Rx lenses, but the only cost is the lens cost only to have your sunnies with new lenses.
+Spare parts on all models and genuine quality sunglass replacement lenses are available with fast turnaround, free shipping and postage.